younesaassila/Discord-Status-Countdown/README.md

 ## Usage

 - Log in to your Discord account on https://discord.com/app.
-Open the extension's menu (blue disk with an hourglass on top)
+Open the extension's menu (blue hourglass)
 - Configure your countdown timer
 - Click on 'Start Countdown'